How does the Uber driver sign-up bonus currently work?

 Using the Uber driver app is simple once you see it in action!
 The best way to learn how to use your Uber driver app is to watch how it’s done – check out the updated for 2019 Uber driver app video below!

 Additional Uber Promotions

 Once you’ve claimed your referral guarantee, you won’t be eligible for additional sign up bonuses.
-However, there are additional Uber new driver bonuses you can take advantage of, including:
+However, there are additional Uber driver bonuses you can take advantage of, including:

 - Consecutive Trip Boost

 - Uber Pro

 A quest is a type of bonus where you earn extra money after you reach a certain number of trips during a certain time period such as during the week or over the weekend.
 The quest offers you get are for you and you alone.
 Other drivers in your area will see different quests, often based on their driving habits, such as full-time versus part-time drivers.
 The quest bonus includes any and all rides taken during that time period excluding cancellations.

 Boosts are bonuses where you’re guaranteed surge pricing in a geofenced area during a certain time of the day.
 A request has to come from within that geofenced area during that time period for you to earn that guaranteed surge pricing or “boost”.